-The Company continues to invest to bring innovative private brand products to consumers, including President's Choice Plant-Based animal protein alternatives, President's Choice Gluten-free, and President's Choice Lactose-Free.
-Additionally, the Company is expanding and enhancing its multicultural control brand product lines, including Rooster Brand $^{TM}$ , Suraj $^{RM}$ , Suraj $^{RM}$ , and $^{TM}$ , which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
-Loblaw is a recognized global leader in private brand development and performance, with over a third of its grocery sales being comprising private label products.
+The Company continues to invest to bring innovative control brand products to consumers, including President's Choice Plant-Based animal protein alternatives, President's Choice Gluten-free, and President's Choice Planet First.
+Additionally, it is expanding and enhancing its multicultural control brand product lines, including Rooster Brand^{TM}, Suraj^{SM}, Sufra^{SM} and T&T, which have been expanded from its flagship T&T Asian-focused food stores into many of its other grocery banners.
+Loblaw is a recognized global leader in control brand development and performance, with over a third of its grocery sales comprising control brand products.